junxit/us-congress-bills-117/metadata.md

 - 2022-06-08 — Motion to reconsider laid on the table Agreed to without objection.
 - 2022-06-08 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 368 - 52 (Roll no. 249). (text: 06/07/2022 CR H5253)
 - 2022-06-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 368 - 52 (Roll no. 249).
+- 2022-06-09 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.